-Spectacular short mountain road in Spain, located in the Liebana zone, between the Autonomous Communities of Asturias and Cantabria.
-The road is permanently closed to vehicles.
+Subida a Tresviso is the name of a spectacular mule track located in the Liebana zone, straddling the Autonomous Communities of Asturias and Cantabria, in northern Spain.
+The track is permanently closed to vehicles..

 Pic: HIGINIO HEVIA RODRIGUEZ